hwi/HWIOAuthBundle/Resources/doc/resource_owners/asana.md

 First you will have to register your application on Asana.
 Check out the documentation for more information: https://app.asana.com/-/account_api.

-Next configure a resource owner of type `trello` with appropriate `client_id` and `client_secret`.
+Next configure a resource owner of type `asana` with appropriate `client_id` and `client_secret`.

 ```yaml